 (BACK BROADCAST THROUGH THE PERSISTENT ILLUSION)

-This is the three main screens for a 7 channel video installation done with A.S.T.
+Left is the three main screens for a 7 channel video installation done with A.S.T.
 (Diann Bauer, Felice Grodin, Patricia M. Hernandez and Elite Kedan) Texts written by Diann Bauer (central screen) and Keller Easterling (side screens).
 Sound by musician Jake Meginsky.

-With-in the installation there are 4 additional screens (not pictured here) with animations by artist Keith Tilford, planetary scientist Dr. Pasquale Tricarico, and engineer Andrew Wong.
+With-in the installation there are 4 additional screens with animations by artist Keith Tilford, planetary scientist Dr. Pasquale Tricarico, and engineer Andrew Wong.
 Also included is the website astronaut.io also designed by Wong with James Thompson.
 Editing work was done by Levin Haegele and translation work was done in part by Amani Althuwaini.
 Production assistance was provided by Ayman Zedani.The project was produced with the support of Christine Tohme and the Sharjah Art Foundation.
 2017.

 four page feature